WinitskyStan/AsyncPokerPlanner/README.md

 Users can vote on a story, add details, and leave comments.
 The votes and comments will be visible to all users in the room once ready to share.

+User can also compare the estimates of other users previously voted on the same group, allowing for a more informed decision.

 ## Running the application

 Open the project in an IDE.
 You can download the [IntelliJ community edition](https://www.jetbrains.com/idea/download) if you do not have a suitable IDE already.